langroid/langroid/docs/tutorials/llama.md

-# Using Langroid with locally running LLama2 models
+# Using Langroid with a local LLama2 model

 ## Background